 2 cups red wine (a full-bodied pinot noir)

 1/2 cup kirsh**

 Preheat oven to 325°F with rack in the middle.

-Grease a cupcake tray with butter, then coat with cocoa powder.
+Grease a muffin pan with butter, then coat with cocoa powder.

 Melt chocolate and butter in a saucepan over low heat, stirring occasionally.
 Once it has melted, remove the pan from heat and set aside.